GoanChap/Travel-planner/README.md

 This Repository will be used to create a web application using HTML, CSS & JS.
 Version Control will be done using Git on Github.
-Using Visual Studio Code as the code editor
+Using Visual Studio Code as the code editor.

 Website URL: http://travelplanner.42web.io/?i=1

 Functionality: